lawrennd/old_talks/_ai/ai-reclaiming-control.md

 \newslide

-\notes{The key idea I wasnt to communicate next is related to our ability to share our thoughts.}
+\notes{The key idea I want to communicate next is related to our ability to share our thoughts.}

 \include{_ai/includes/the-diving-bell-butterfly.md}